-Information Example Country (2 letter code) TW

 Information Example

+Country (2 letter code) TW

 State or Province Taiwan

+Information Example

 Locality Taipei

 Organization Your Company, Ltd.

 Organization Unit Tech Department

 Common Name mycompany.com Note: This must be the exact domain name of the site that you want the certificate to be valid for.
-If the site's domain name is www.mycompany.com, and you only specify mycompany.com, the certificate will not be valid.
+If the site's domain name is www.mycompany.com , and you only specify mycompany.com , the certificate will not be valid.

 Email Address administrator@yourcompany.com

-- 3. After filling in the form (all fields are required), click Create. - A self-signed certificate based on the information you just provided is now stored on the KVM over IP Matrix Manager. - 4.
-Click Get CSR, and save the certificate file (csr.cer) to a convenient location on your computer. - This is the file that you give to the third party CA to apply for their signed SSL certificate. - After the CA sends you the certificate, save it to a convenient location on your computer.
-Click Import to locate the file; then click Import to store it on the KVM over IP Matrix Manager.

-Note: When you upload the file, the KVM over IP Matrix Manager checks the file to make sure the specified information still matches.
+3. After filling in the form (all fields are required), click Create.

+A self-signed certificate based on the information you just provided is now stored on the KE Manager software.

+4. Click Get CSR, and save the certificate file (csr.cer) to a convenient location on your computer.

+This is the file that you give to the third party CA to apply for their signed SSL certificate.

+- After the CA sends you the certificate, save it to a convenient location on your computer.
+Click Import to locate the file; then click Import to store it on the KE Manager. - Note: When you upload the file, the KE Manager checks the file to make sure the specified information still matches.
 If it does, the file is accepted; if not, it is rejected.